Amelia Bonow: Abortion activism

 On September 18, 2015, the U.S. House of Representatives voted to defund Planned Parenthood.
-This decision came after anti-abortion advocates at the Center for Medical Progress, including founder David Daleiden, produced a series of undercover videosshowing that Planned Parenthood illegally sold fetal tissue on the black market.
+This decision came after anti-abortion advocates at the Center for Medical Progress, including founder David Daleiden, produced a series of undercover videos showing that Planned Parenthood illegally sold fetal tissue on the black market.
 Planned Parenthood states that they donate fetal tissue to research at the request of patients.

 Prompted by the Deleiden scandal, Bonow began talking to friends including writer Lindy West and musician Kimberly Morrison about creating a public project for speaking out about their own abortions.
 What was once supposed to be a zine soon became an international movement.

 On September 19, 2015, Bonow logged into Facebook and opened up about her own abortion, which took place in 2013.
 She later spoke about her experience with Salon.com, stating:"The only thing that happens at the Madison Avenue Planned Parenthood on Saturdays is abortion.
 Every person you see in the clinic is having an abortion, or helping someone have an abortion.
 The moment I entered the clinic that morning, I felt myself lift and become stronger because of the women around me.
 I felt connected to every woman I saw, and I tried to make them know this with my eyes.
 I used my eyes to thank every nurse, and to tell every woman in the waiting room that I felt strong and I wanted her to feel strong too.
 As I sat in the waiting room, I felt clear and calm.
 The nurse called my name and smiled at me; I kissed my boyfriend, rose to my feet, and walked toward the end of a mistake.